JetBrains/intellij-sdk-docs/topics/ui/controls/built_in_button.md

 ### Add value
-The Plus button works the same way as the Browse button, the only difference is that the selected value is added, instead of overwriting the existing one.
+The Plus button works the same way as the Browse button.
+The only difference is that the selected value is added, instead of overwriting the existing one.
 Place the plus icon inside the control.
 ![](plus.png){width=250}

 ### Copy, Info